ConfigMgr VPN Boundary Setup Process Explained | SCCM

 We have already learned how to create Boundaries and boundary Groups in ConfigMgr.
 What will happen when someone accidentally deletes all your SCCM CB boundaries and boundary groups?
 We have already learned to recover the boundaries as well.

 Starting with SCCM 2111, you can have additional configurations.
-You have a new option called Start With to enable more flexibility to have a unique identifier with the Connection Name or Connection Description options.
+A new option called Start With enables more flexibility in having a unique identifier with the Connection Name or Connection Description options.

 Prerequisites

 All the boundary details are selected based on the Windows 10 client configuration and connectivity.
-The VPN boundary also works with the live connectivity of your Windows 10 device.
-You can use the IPConfig command to understand more about this and explain it below.
+The VPN boundary also works with your Windows 10 device’s live connectivity.
+You can use the IPConfig command to learn more about this, which I have explained below.

 • ConfigMgr 2006 or later Client